lwdsw/Kiln/README.md

 Our easy to use schema UI lets you create and use structured schemas, without knowing JSON-schema formating.
 For technical users, we support any valid JSON-schema for inputs and outputs.

-### Powerful Open-source Library and REST API

-We have an open-source [python library](https://pypi.org/project/kiln-ai/), and an open-source [REST API](https://pypi.org/project/kiln-server/).
-You can easily integrate Kiln datasets into your own workflows, build fine tunes, use Kiln in Notebooks, build custom tools, and much more!

-The REST API supports OpenAPI, so you can generate client libraries for almost [any](https://github.com/swagger-api/swagger-codegen) [language](https://openapi-generator.tech/docs/generators).

 ### Privacy

 Your data stays completely private and local to your machine.
 We never collect or have access to: